MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-hidden.md

     :::image type="content" source="media/ribbon-issues-button-hidden/command-properties-new-hidden.png" alt-text="Screenshot of the command properties of new hidden.":::

 1. Expand the `new.contact.EnableRule.EntityRule` enable rule, by clicking on the chevron :::image type="icon" source="media/ribbon-issues-button-hidden/chevron-icon.png" border="false"::: icon to view the details of the rule.
 To understand why a rule evaluates to True or False requires a little understanding of the type of rule.
 For details of each type of rule, please refer to [Define ribbon enable rules](/powerapps/developer/model-driven-apps/define-ribbon-enable-rules), and [Define ribbon display rules](/powerapps/developer/model-driven-apps/define-ribbon-display-rules).
-The following example shows that the rule type is **Entity** and the entity logical name is **account**, since the current entity is **contact**, which is not equal to **account**, this rule returns False.
+The following example shows that the rule type is **Entity** and the entity logical name is **account**.
+Since the current entity is **contact**, which is not equal to **account**, this rule returns False.

     :::image type="content" source="media/ribbon-issues-button-hidden/command-properties-example.png" alt-text="Example of the command properties of new hidden.":::

 1. The approach needed to fix a button's visibility will depend on the various customizations in your specific scenario.
+Considering our example:
-Considering our example, suppose this rule was created erroneously, such that the entity declared in the rule was intended to be **contact** but was set to **account**.
-We could edit the `new.contact.EnableRule.EntityRule` enable rule and make changes that would permit the rule to evaluate to true.
-Or perhaps, this rule was added to the command unintentionally.
-We could modify the `Mscrm.NewRecordFromGrid` command and remove the `new.contact.EnableRule.EntityRule` enable rule from the command definition.
-Or if the command is an override of a Microsoft published definition, then this custom version of the command could be deleted to restore the default functionality.
+    - If this rule was created erroneously, such that the entity declared in the rule was intended to be **contact** but was set to **account**, you could edit the `new.contact.EnableRule.EntityRule` enable rule and make changes that would permit the rule to evaluate to true.
+    - If this rule was added to the command unintentionally, you could modify the `Mscrm.NewRecordFromGrid` command and remove the `new.contact.EnableRule.EntityRule` enable rule from the command definition.
+    - If the command is an override of a Microsoft published definition, then this custom version of the command could be deleted to restore the default functionality.

 Select a repair option from one of the tabs below.
 The first tab is selected by default.